Ayyankali: Freedom of movement

-In 1893, Ayyankali, dressed in clothing traditionally associated with oppressor caste people, and defied the social conventions that applied to oppressed people by riding on a road in a bullock cart he had bought.
-Both the act of purchase and that of traveling on a road that was traditionally the domain of the upper caste Hindus were a daring act.
+In 1893, Ayyankali, dressed in clothing traditionally associated with upper caste people, and defied the social conventions that applied to oppressed people by riding on a road in a bullock cart he had bought.
+Both the act of purchase and that of traveling on a road that was traditionally the domain of the upper castes were daring acts.
 In a similar act of defiance, he entered the marketplace at Nedumangad.
 These protests, which have been described by Nisar and Kanadasamy as "laying claim to the public space", strengthened the resolve of others from the oppressed communities of Travancore to shake off the shackles of social oppression, leading to further acts of protest elsewhere, such as in Kazhakkoottam.
 The outcome of the continued protest marches, which sometimes turned violent, became known as Chaliyar riots.
 By 1900, the Pulayars gained the right to use most roads in the state, although they were still barred from roads that led to Hindu temples.

 Later, in 1904, Ayyankali was inspired by the speech of the reformist Ayyavu Swamikal.
 He had been preaching the need to break caste divisions because he thought that doing so would limit the number of people who were converting from Hinduism to Christianity.
 A branch of Swamikal's Brahma Nishta Matam, an organisation, was established in that year by Ayyankali and some friends in Venganoor.
 Ayyankali also drew inspiration from the activities of Narayana Guru, a contemporary social reformer from the Ezhava caste, although the two men differed in their philosophy and the means of turning it into reality.
 The Ezhava and Pulayar communities did ally occasionally with each other on occasions, one of which was the campaign to gain access to the Hindu temple in Vaikom.